Micromobility in Grand Junction

 Really looking forward to having these available all over town, and for a dollar and change I do all my running around town to grab a bite to eat, grocery run etc. From what I understand, the Bird App will show where an available scooter is on the map?
 I walk to it, log on and ride to a store...park it like its a bicycle out of the way.
 The when I exit the store I can log back on..... ride it home and park it in my front yard next to the sidewalk and log off.
 Or can you only pick them up...and drop them off at those few parking areas located on the map?

-Fergman asked over 1 year agoHi Fergman, I'm glad you are looking forward to using this new mode during the pilot.
+Fergman asked almost 2 years agoHi Fergman, I'm glad you are looking forward to using this new mode during the pilot.
 Throughout most of the Pilot Area, you may park your device directly at your destination (as long as it is not blocking the sidewalk or public or private access).
 Only within the Downtown zone, CMU zone, or certain parks, including Canyon View, Lincoln, and Riverfront do you have to locate a corral to end your trip.
 Those corral locations are visually demarked on the street as well as within the Bird or Lime app.

 Who's Listening